SebMtn/vde-format/README.md

-# vde-format
+# VDE Specification
-Specifications for the Variable Delta Encoding (VDE) file format
+This repository hosts the specification for the Variable Delta Encoding (VDE) file format.

+VDE is a specialized file format designed for efficiently storing and range-querying
+    long sequences of large, non-negative, non-decreasing integers.